KeyanSong/431-2018/quizzes/quiz02/README.md

 ## Link to the Google Form to Take the Quiz

-will be posted to this page by 5 PM on Thursday 2018-12-06.
+will be posted to this page by 5 PM on Thursday 2018-12-06, and the necessary data sets will be posted then, as well.